 Joshua Diem

-Joshua Diem is a landscape designer, builder, and caretaker.
-Trained as a landscape architect at the Harvard Graduate School of Design, Joshua comes from years of experience with Limahuli Botanical Garden & Preserve.
-There he has worked in the feild to recover significant archeologic sites within the preserve and reimagine the spatial logic (Ahupua’a System) of the valley.
+Principal Landscape DesignerJoshua Diem is a landscape designer, builder, and caretaker.
+Trained as a landscape architect at the Harvard Graduate School of Design, Joshua comes from a decade of experience with Limahuli Botanical Garden & Preserve.
+There he has worked in the feild as both a land manger and landscape designer, recovering and mapping significant archeologic sites within the preserve.
 Knowledgeable in Hawaiian plants, land systems and building techniques, Joshua practices with a design approach that integrates the knowledge and resiliency of Hawaii’s ancestral planters with contemporary technologies to craft a vision for Hawaii’s future.
 Outside of his design practice, Joshua, together with his wife Claire, stewards the land of their home in Hāʻena, caring for their māla (garden).

 view portfolio